THE CONFESSION OF HARVEST BIBLE CHURCH OF ARIZONA

 God the Son (Jesus Christ) is the second person in the Trinity and carries out the will of the Father.
 He possesses all the divine excellencies, and in these He is coequal, consubstantial, and coeternal with the Father.

 God the Father created according to His own will, all things through His Son, Jesus Christ, by whom all things continue in existence and in operation.
 In the incarnation (God becoming man) Christ surrendered only the prerogatives of deity but nothing of the divine essence, either in degree or kind.
 In His incarnation, the eternally existing second Person of the Trinity accepted all the essential characteristics of humanity and so became the God-Man.
 The purpose of the incarnation was to reveal God, redeem men, and rule over God’s kingdom.
 In the incarnation, the second Person of the Trinity laid aside His right to the full prerogatives of coexistence with God and took on an existence appropriate to a servant while never divesting Himself of His divine attributes.
+At His baptism Jesus Christ was confirmed by the Father and the Spirit to be His Son.
+At His resurrection the Father confirmed the deity of His Son (Phil.
+2:6-11).

 In the resurrection of Jesus Christ from the grave, God confirmed the deity of His Son.
 The resurrection also gave proof that God has accepted the atoning work of Christ on the cross and Jesus’ bodily resurrection is also the guarantee of a future bodily resurrection and eternal life for all believers.